Literary-IITT/Literary-IITT.github.io/content/expo/ease your pace - sub.md

 ---
-title: "Ease Your Pace"
+title: "Submissions for Ease Your Pace"
 date: 2021-09-15T00:00:00+05:30
-image: "images/Entries/Writing.jpg"
+image: "images/Expo/Writing.jpg"
 description: "This is meta description."
 club: "Write-Ups"
 ayear: "2021-22"
 draft: false
 ---

-### Notable submissions from Ease Your Pace
+### Notable Submissions for Ease Your Pace

 ****